-Our Foundation education training is run as a split-site programme; participants spend one year with us and their other foundation year in Glasgow.
+Our Foundation education training is run as a 2 year programme; with both foundation years spent here in Dumfries.

 We pride ourselves on providing a supportive, enjoyable and stimulating experience for young doctors.
 We are a rural area and thus offer a different experience from city hospitals.
 The scheme is particularly suitable for doctors wishing to gain a lot of practical experience.
 Those interested in rural practice will gain valuable insight into rural medicine, and those interested in academic spheres will have plenty of opportunity to develop skills in presentation and publication.
 Many of our previous juniors have published in academic journals while with us and have developed projects with the support of our Research and Development Department.

 In addition to standard foundation education, ALERT & ILS courses are provided for our FY1 trainees with ALS courses provided for all FY2 trainees.
 Additional Scottish Neonatal Resuscitation Courses for Paediatric and Obstetric trainees, Emergency Radiology courses for Accident & Emergency trainees are also available.

 Participants in our scheme are currently entitled to FREE single accommodation, and removal expenses of up to £1,000 if appointed for 12 months.